viclm/numeric-keyboard/README.md

 value: {
   type: [String, Number]
 },
-// Parse a regexp string or function to limit the input.
+// Passs a regexp string or function to limit the input.
 format: {
   type: [String, Function]
 },
-// Config the custom keyboard component which will be called when focus.
+// Config the numeric keyboard which will be called when focus.
 The config detail is described bellow.
 keyboard: {
   type: Object
 }